rahulg603/mtSwirl/README.md

 - For UKB, via the [UKB data showcase](https://biobank.ndph.ox.ac.uk/ukb/).
 Note that final data return is currently in process.
 - For AoU, as part of the `Nuclear genetic control of mtDNA copy number and heteroplasmy in humans` [workspace](https://workbench.researchallofus.org/workspaces/aou-rw-3273c7f0/nucleargeneticcontrolofmtdnacopynumberandheteroplasmyinhumans/data).
 Note that controlled tier access is required to clone this workspace.

+The above data and below analyses are all from the 250k dataset, utilizing ~200k (pre-QC) samples from UKB and ~100k (pre-QC) samples from AoU v6.

 ### Summary statistics